Overview - updated January 2026

 Once you arrive at the Cockburn Cement’s shellsands processing plant, head inland around the plant and cross Woodman Point View Road to re-join the path you were on before – i.e. which led to rock groyne.
 Turn left and head back the way you came, until you arrived at the previous path intersection (Plate 3).
 Rather than turn left and go back the way you came, turn right towards the Henderson marine complex.
 This path is mostly flat passing through scrubby coastal vegetation (Plate 12).

-Head back to the café (Plate 13) and take the path on the western edge of the buildings back towards the start (Plate 19).
+Continue on the path to the left on the western edge of the buildings back towards the start (Plate 14).

-Finally, as you approach the carpark you will notice the fenced area to the south (left) of the path (Plate 26).
+Finally, as you approach the carpark near the starting point you will notice the fenced area to the south (left) of the path (Plate 21).
 This contains the Nature Reserve section of the Regional Park, which not only contains significant vegetation, but also at least six significant historic sites.
 Access to this area is restricted for these reasons.

 Additional information